 The Museum campus also includes the Lewis A. Swyer Studios, a building constructed specifically for the purpose of keeping live dance as part of the Museum's offerings.
 The Swyer Studios welcome frequent master classes, lecture/demonstrations, residencies, and other programs, as well as the Museum's very own dance school, the School of the Arts, which offers dance classes to all ages, levels, and interests.
 The Museum also offers a wide selection of special programs, events, and workshops throughout the calendar year.

 This grand facility is available for rental by individuals or groups, for catered gatherings and events.

-The National Museum of Dance & Hall of Fame is a proud partner of the Saratoga Performing Arts Center, and a member of the Saratoga Downtown Business Association, the Saratoga County Chamber, Saratoga Convention & Tourism Bureau, Museums of Saratoga, Partners in Dance, and LARAC.
+The National Museum of Dance & Hall of Fame is a proud partner of the Saratoga Performing Arts Center, and a member of the Saratoga Downtown Business Association, the Saratoga County Chamber, Saratoga Convention & Tourism Bureau, Museums of Saratoga, the Chamber of Southern Saratoga County, Museum Association of New York, Partners in Dance, and LARAC.